maxalbright/Albright-sEats/README.md

-To Create Database:
+###To Create Database:
 - open "createDatabase.sql" in mySQLWorkbench and run it
 - or right click on it in eclipse, and select "Open with SQL File Editor", then copy and paste it into workbench and run it

+###Deployment
-Make sure that when you open the project you have a Tomcat v9.0 server to use and that it is bound.
+- Make sure that when you open the project you have a Tomcat v9.0 server to use and that it is bound.
-To bind the server, right-click the project name, click properties, click Libraries, click Server runtime, and if Tomcat isn't bound, doubleclick it and bind it.
+- To bind the server, right-click the project name, click properties, click Libraries, click Server runtime, and if Tomcat isn't bound, doubleclick it and bind it.

-Run the code by running index.jsp in eclipse.
+- Run the code by running index.jsp in eclipse.

-Client ID
+Client ID for Yelp API
 YWWDqwccD6MIYqsqt4qv3Q

-API Key
+API Key for Yelp API 2RWbycKHLQ0LlnRD2POew2OQKTDsz5aEnsvKEvibSfzwsiVEvcUFalrt_QEFWn86GIyRKROj78KIq2DsiwpN7tVJhuzIFBjifjL_9WE22cWSTcdD3sYY2FW0U7pMYnYx
-2RWbycKHLQ0LlnRD2POew2OQKTDsz5aEnsvKEvibSfzwsiVEvcUFalrt_QEFWn86GIyRKROj78KIq2DsiwpN7tVJhuzIFBjifjL_9WE22cWSTcdD3sYY2FW0U7pMYnYx